-The roots of the sport of badminton can be traced back thousands of years, although the exact origin is unknown.
+The origins of the sport can be traced back thousands of years, although the exact origin is unknown.
 Games involving a racket and a shuttlecock were probably developed and played in Ancient Greece.

 The inception of badminton in England stems from the popular pastime of ‘Battledore and Shuttlecock’.
 This involved using a paddle to keep a shuttlecock off the ground for as long as possible.